Aditiparmar19/STEPin-miniproject/1_Requirement/Readme.md

 EMI

-pricipal_amt is Principal Loan Amount
+pricipal_amt is Principal Loan Amount.

-Rate is rate of interest calculated on monthly basis. time_t is loan term / tenure / duration in number of months
+Rate is rate of interest calculated on monthly basis.

+time_t is loan term / tenure / duration in number of months.